 Born Robert Zimmerman, he changed his name to Dylan after the poet Dylan Thomas.
-Likewise, born a Jew, he converted to Christianity, and while studying at the University of Minnesota, he became more enthused with folk music than rock n' roll.
+He was born into a Jewish family, but later converted to Christianity.
+While studying at the University of Minnesota, he became more enthused with folk music than rock and roll.

 He sang a duet with the great Johnny Cash titled "Lay Lady Lay" in 1969.